plasmacel/makekit/manual/COMMANDS.md

 Removes all prebuilt binaries of the build configuration specified by `<CONFIG>` and rebuilds them.

+`-X` make the command exclusive for the specified targets

 If `<CONFIG>` is not specified, it defaults to `Release`.

 #### `mk version`